 Neural networks are similar to human brains, with many interconnected neurons.
 It is then trained, in advance, with real-world data.

 Currently, the AI-augmented version is only available for English speakers in the US or the UK.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.